 Windle Trust International believes that every child is entitled to a high quality education that will not only extend knowledge and understanding but also inspire independent thought, critical analysis, a sense of responsibility and a commitment to the common good.

 High quality education in turn depends on high quality teaching and our approach is to work with all stakeholders to achieve the best practicable educational outcomes.
 These stakeholders include teachers and head teachers as well as neighbouring communities; teacher training organisations and governments using methods and technologies that are most appropriate to circumstance and context.
 With the benefit of a high quality education, young girls and boys can become active citizens, role models and, in time, leaders in their community.

 We invest in higher education and training through scholarship programmes at universities and colleges in Africa and the UK to develop the knowledge and skills needed by young professionals to positively contribute to development of their communities and countries.
 Through this investment we aim to build their potential as future leaders in their field of expertise and to be positive role models in their communities.

 Children must be taught how to think, not what to think - Margaret Mead

 In the work of the Trust we aim to reflect the values which guided Hugh Pilkington in his efforts to assist those in need.
 We encourage our alumni to pursue the same values in their service to their communities.
 These values include:

 The importance of education, knowledge and freedom of thought

 Respect: for the diversity of communities and individuals with whom we work irrespective of gender, ethnicity, disability, religion or legal status

-Equity: both in our programmes and our employment policies and practices
+Equity and Sustainability: both in the programmes we implement or support and in our employment policies and practices.

 Honesty and Integrity: in all our relationships with beneficiaries, communities, donors and supporters and in our management systems.